 Once we have discussed your future project and current financial situation, we will research the best solutions for you.
 It is important that you give us all the necessary information by filling out the mortgage questionnaire.
-It is best if we fully understand your situation and needs before making any proposals.
+We need to fully understand your situation and needs before making any proposals.

 Build your mortgage request

-We will send you the list of paperwork needed to submit an application for a Spanish mortgage.
-Although we understand the complexity of obtaining certain documents, we cannot stress enough the importance of submitting a clear and complete file to the banks.
-This is why we are here to help you.
+We will send you the list of paperwork needed to submit the application for your mortgage.
+We understand that some documents can be difficult to obtain, but we cannot stress enough the importance of submitting a clear and complete file to the banks.
 Sending incomplete information to the bank’s underwriting departments will only cause confusion and additional delays.

-In general, once your full file is submitted to the bank, we will usually get initial feedback within 2 days.
-Depending on the amount requested, some bank agencies have the possibility of approving your request without submitting it to the higher loan committee.
-However, for higher loan amounts, there are different steps we need to go through and this will prolong the process.
+In general, once your full file has been submitted to the bank we will get feedback within 3 to 5 days.
+Depending on the amount requested, some banks have the possibility of approving your request without submitting it to the higher loan committee.
+However, for higher loan amounts there are different steps we need to go through and this will prolong the process.

-- Thanks to our exclusive agreements with the banks, we have managed to negotiate dedicated and quick processes thus avoiding additional delays in the study of your application.
+- Thanks to our exclusive agreements with banks, we have managed to negotiate dedicated and quick processes thus avoiding delays in the study of your application.

 Life Insurance / Home Insurance

 It is obligatory in Spain to have a home insurance to cover the value of the property.
-Life insurance is not obligatory but most banks will encourage you to do one as they see it as a plus in the mortgage application.
+Life insurance is not obligatory, but most banks will encourage you to take one and they see it as a plus in the mortgage application.
 Normally banks will improve the interest rate if you contract the insurances with them.

 *Please note that the new Spanish mortgage law which came into force on the 1st of June 2019 is going to have an effect on many aspects of the mortgage process in Spain.
 This includes timeframes and eligibility depending on origin of income and residency status.
 We are working on updating our information.
 In the meantime, please contact us via phone or e-mail for the most recent information available.
 Thank you.